class-euproject/COMPSs-obstacle-detection/README.md

 ### Collision Detection

 Download and install [collision detection](https://github.com/class-euproject/collision-detection) at the **Cloud resource**, installation and execution instructions are available at the repository from the link.
+This component is **not** required in order to execute the COMPSs Obstacle Detection application.

 ### Python dependencies